-NTech Lab's founder, Artem Kukharenko, previously worked as a research scientist at Purdue University and as a software engineer for Samsung Research in Russia.201 The company's co-founder Alexander Kabakov worked as a manager and producer at Newmedia Stars, a Russian internet company.202 He created the Agency One digital communications agency in 2010, which serviced clients such as Russian Railways, Aeroflot, and Deutsche Bank, and became a managing partner of Typhoon Digital Development venture fund in 2013, among several other positions.
-Kabakov left NTech Lab's board of directors in December 2021 and Kukharenko departed the company.203
+company's co-founder Alexander Kabakov worked as a manager and producer at Newmedia Stars, a Russian internet company.201 He created the Agency One digital communications agency in 2010, which serviced clients such as Russian Railways, Aeroflot, and Deutsche Bank, and became a managing partner of Typhoon Digital Development venture fund in 2013, among several other positions.
+Kabakov left NTech Lab's board of directors in December 2021 and Kukharenko departed the company's management shortly after, following the founders' loss of controlling shares of the company.202

 The company has invested more than 1 billion rubles in developing its products and promoting them worldwide.
-In addition to its space in Latin America, NTech Lab recently opened an office in Thailand to facilitate growth in Southeast Asia.204
+In addition to its space in Latin America, NTech Lab recently opened an office in Thailand to facilitate growth in Southeast Asia.203

-In 2021, the Department of Commerce National Institute of Standards and Technology (NIST) ranked NTechLab's facial recognition algorithm as the best in the world, although it appears to have been displaced since then.205 In addition, the ODNI Intelligence Advanced
+In 2021, the Department of Commerce National Institute of Standards and Technology (NIST) ranked NTechLab's facial recognition algorithm as the best in the world, although it appears to have been displaced since then.204 In addition, the ODNI Intelligence Advanced Research Projects Activity (IARPA) awarded NTech Lab first place in two categories at the Face Recognition Prize Challenge in 2017.205